Empirical Framework for Cournot Oligopoly with Private Information: Model

 \begin{assumption} We have that $\beta>0$, $\lambda\geq0$, and { }Furthermore, \end{assumption}

 The first part of Assumption \ref{assump:distributions2} is a technical requirement that ensures a nonnegative market-clearing price; see \cite{EinyHaimankoMorenoShitovitz2010} and \cite{Hurkens2014} for a detailed discussion on this topic.
 The second part ensures that it is always profitable for every firm to produce.
 In particular, it implies that even when firm $i$ realizes the highest cost and demand is the lowest, it is still profitable for such a firm to choose nonnegative output.
-The equilibrium strategies are unique and strictly increasing (next lemma), ensuring every firm's participation.
-We highlight that Assumption \ref{assump:distributions2} is automatically satisfied, e.g., when $\underline u $ is sufficiently large in comparison with the upper boundaries $\{ \bar v_1,\dots, \bar v_\mathcal{I}, \bar w \}$.
+Note that Assumption \ref{assump:distributions2} is automatically satisfied, e.g., when $\underline u $ is sufficiently large in comparison with the upper boundaries $\{ \bar v_1,\dots, \bar v_\mathcal{I}, \bar w \}$.
 Alternatively, these boundaries can be arbitrarily large if we allow $\underline{u}$ to be sufficiently large.

-The following lemma, which builds on \citet[Proposition 1]{viv02}, establishes the existence and uniqueness of the Bayesian Cournot-Nash equilibrium strategies. \begin{lemma} If Assumptions \ref{assump:distributions} and \ref{assump:distributions2} hold, there exists a unique Bayesian Cournot-Nash equilibrium.
-Specifically, each equilibrium strategy $\mathfrak \q_i (\cdot , w, u):[\underline{v}_i,\bar{v}_i] \rightarrow \mathbb{R}_+$ is given by
+The following lemma, which builds on \citet[Proposition 1]{viv02}, establishes the existence and uniqueness of the Bayesian Cournot-Nash equilibrium in strictly increasing strategies.
+The proof of the lemma is in Appendix \ref{section:proof}. \begin{lemma} If Assumptions \ref{assump:distributions} and \ref{assump:distributions2} hold, there exists a unique Bayesian Cournot-Nash equilibrium.
+Specifically, $i$'s equilibrium strategy $\mathfrak \q_i (\cdot , w, u):[\underline{v}_i,\bar{v}_i] \rightarrow \mathbb{R}_+$ is

 \end{lemma}